learn-co-curriculum/spring-mod-2-authentication/README.md

 ```

 Once the dependencies have been added to the `pom.xml`, click the little
-Maven icon in the upper-right hand corner of to reload the changes:
+Maven icon in the upper-right hand corner to reload the changes:

 ![load-maven-changes](https://curriculum-content.s3.amazonaws.com/spring-mod-2/authentication/load-maven-changes.png)